R. Nataraj: Early life and education

 Nataraj was born in Chennai in 1951 to Poornam Ramachandran (better known as the author Umachandran) and Kamala Ramachandran.
 He completed his schooling at Hindu High School, Triplicane.
 During his school days, he joined the Auxiliary Cadet Code.
-Post school, he joined Vivekananda College to pursue his undergraduate degree in Physics.
+Post school, he joined Vivekananda College to pursue his undergraduate degree in physics.
 During college days, he was an active member of the NCC.
-He went on to pursue a master's degree in Physics from Presidency College, and a master's degree in Public Administration, a degree in law and later his PhD from Madras University.
+He went on to pursue a master's degree in physics from Presidency College, and a master's degree in Public Administration, a degree in law and later his PhD from Madras University.
 After graduation, he appeared for the civil services examinations and joined the 1975 batch.
-He is married to Nirmala Natraj and has two children, Nikhilesh (a scientist) and Nithyaesh (a lawyer).
+He is married to Nirmala Nataraj and has two children, Nikhilesh (a scientist) and Nithyaesh (a lawyer, with high profile clients like actress Trisha).

 Public service

 Nataraj joined the Indian Police Services in 1975.
-During his career, he has been part of various sensitive state level operations and played a role in changing long-standing government talent systems and progresses.
+During his career, he has been part of various sensitive state level operations and played a role in changing long-standing government talent systems and processes.
 In 1986, he went on to serve as the First Secretary at the Indian Embassy in Kathmandu.
 Later, he was appointed as the Deputy General of Police of the Central Reserve Police Force (C.R.P.F.) in 1994, wherein he supervised the operation of CRPF troops for their mission in the terrorism-affected areas of Jammu and Kashmir and North-East India.
 From November 2003 to April 2006, Nataraj served as the Commissioner of Police in Chennai city.
 Furthermore, he functioned as the Additional General of Police in the State Human Rights Commission and the Economic Offences wing.
 Later, he served as the Additional Director General of Police - Prisons department.
 This was succeeded by a promotion to the Director General of Prisons.
 On 12 June 2009, he was appointed as the head of the Fire and Rescue services department and went on to serve this office till he retired on 31 March 2011.
 In 2012, Nataraj was appointed as the Chairman of the Tamil Nadu Public Services Commission.

 Nataraj is known for his innovative schemes in correctional administration and involvement in causes such as prisoner rehabilitation, education, health, anti-corruption and environmental protection.

 Key achievements

 Nataraj is known for his reforms to bring transparency to the examination process.
-He is credited with the introduction of camera monitored examination centres, online registration process for exams, online mark sheets etc. Additionally, he introduced permanent registration based numbers to the applicants and deputation of resources to their preferred geographies through a counselling process.
+He is credited with the introduction of camera monitored examination centres, online registration process for exams, and online mark sheets.
+Additionally, he introduced permanent registration based numbers to the applicants and deputation of resources to their preferred geographies through a counselling process.
 His regime with the CRPF troops saw him supervise the tough militant-feared areas in North India.